 I told her how I felt dizzy on the stairs.
 She looked extremely excited, before explaining to me that one of the things many visitors mention is feeling “unsteady” or unstable on the staircase – and that the theory is that it’s connected to a story of a child who fell down the stairs to her death while visiting the homestead.

 The balcony dizziness I’d experienced?
 Yup, people say they get that too – and that it’s connected to the maid her jumped (or was pushed) to her death, like I thought.

 The stables are apparently the most haunted part of the homestead – remember how I was so freaked out by them I just didn’t want to go near them at all?
 Apparently a stable boy burned to death in there, and it’s the most supernaturally active part of the property.

 Look.
-All of it could be absolute bullshit, and I can definitely explain away my experiences with excuses like “you probably found the staircase really narrow” or “the balcony probably does slant a little”.
-But hey – I totally believe this ghosty shit and I totally reckon my experiences were actually supernatural.
+All of it could be absolute BS, and I can definitely explain away my experiences with excuses like “you probably found the staircase really narrow” or “the balcony probably does slant a little”.
+But hey – I totally believe this ghosty stuff and I totally reckon my experiences were actually supernatural.

 It’ll cost you $12 to visit Monte Cristo, with dinner tours costing $125.
 Sleepovers?
 They’re $195 and include brekkie and dinner.

 Would I say it’s worth a visit if you’re travelling through?
-If you love weird ghost shit – hell yes.
+If you love weird ghost content – hell yes.

 Get inspired to plan your next trip – read the latest in travel news, travel deals and cheap flights.